jr0cket/salesforce-admin-workshop/03-adding-fields-to-the-salesforce-request-object.md

 1. For `Data Type`, select `Picklist (Multi-Select)` and click **Next**.
 2. Fill in the field details:
   - Field Label: `Resolution`
-  - Enter the following values for the picklist (one per line) -- Training Issue
+  - Enter the following values for the picklist (one per line) `Training Issue`, `Management Guidance`, `Process Improvement`, `Data Issue`, `System Bug`
-  -- Management Guidance
-  -- Process Improvement
-  -- Data Issue
-  -- System Bug

-1. Leave the Sort Values Alphabetically- Unchecked
+  - Leave the Sort Values Alphabetically- Unchecked
-1. Leave the Use first value as default value - Unchecked
+  - Leave the Use first value as default value - Unchecked
-1. # Visible Lines: 4
+  - # Visible Lines: 4
-1. Field Name: Resolution
+  - Field Name: Resolution
-1. Help Text: What were the solutions to this feature request?
+  - Help Text: What were the solutions to this feature request?

 1. Click **Next**.